 Recover Quickly from Normal Childbirth

-Edited by Olivia, Anonymous, Lynn, Marian Raquel F. Roncesvalles and 3 others
+Edited by Olivia, Lynn, Marian Raquel F. Roncesvalles, Alma and 2 others

 How long did you stay at the hospital after you delivered your firstborn?
 Did you have a hard time adjusting at home?
 Do you think it's better to be in the hospital than at home to recuperate?